 Description: This 4-week, 4-class seminar offers students an introduction into the art of jiu-jitsu.
 We meet on Monday nights at 7pm to cover basic self-defense tactics through the use of throws, escapes, and submissions.
 You will be placed in a small group of other beginners going over all the tools you will need to be successful in your BJJ endeavor.
 Once you complete the course, you can sign up for a part-time or full-time membership!

-This introductory study in self-defense tailored specifically for women is offered as a 2-hour seminar on the first Monday of each month.
+This introductory study in self-defense tailored specifically for women is offered as a 2-hour seminar.
 The cost is $20 per person and is open to all experience and fitness levels.
 We highly encourage you to bring a friend or family member so you can continue to practice the techniques after the seminar is finished.

 Kid's classes (ages 3-4) - Tuesday @ 5pm - next class opens september 2018